HuckleyLab/RShinyGrasshopper/include2.md

 Try to answer some of the following questions by changing the data you plot:

 1. Plot the data for all species at site 2591m.
 In cool vs. warm years, do the dates at which grasshoppers reach adulthood change?
-        a.
-What about the amount of accumulated heat they experience before reaching adulthood?
+    1.1 What about the amount of accumulated heat they experience before reaching adulthood?
-        b.
-Is this different for early vs. late-season grasshoppers (see the table above)?
+    1.2 Is this different for early vs. late-season grasshoppers (see the table above)?

 2. How does the date at which M. dawsoni reaches adulthood change with seasonal warmth?
-        a.
-Is this different at low vs. high elevations, and why might this be?
+    2.1 Is this different at low vs. high elevations, and why might this be?

 3. How does the amount of accumulated heat M. dawsoni experiences before reaching adulthood change with seasonal warmth?
-        a.
-Is this different for early vs. late-season grasshoppers?
+    3.1 Is this different for early vs. late-season grasshoppers?

 4. How does the amount of accumulated heat experienced by C. abdominalis when it reaches adulthood change with seasonal warmth?
-        a.
-Is this different at low vs. high elevations, and why might this be?
+    4.1 Is this different at low vs. high elevations, and why might this be?